dsync89/mess-curator/README.md

 Take MAME 0.278 for example, it was released a week before 2025-07-07, but as of 2025-07-07 that repo still is yet to be updated with the `mess.ini` for 0.278 set.
 Fortunately you can simply use the `mess.ini` from the 0.277 release as the changes might be minor and you will probably not missing anything.

-## System-Softlist YAML
+## The System-Softlist YAML

-While you may use this tool as a lister to quickly filter out those systems/softlist that you like, or generate CSV then filter yourself, the most powerful power or the main motivation for this tool is to generate a YAML file, which I aptly called **System-Softlist YAML** that contains a list of systems, softlists, metadata, etc. that is later on used to readily import these as Platforms in Launcbhox using my [Launchbox MESS Curator Plugin] tool.
+While you may use this tool as a lister to quickly filter out those systems/softlist that you like, or generate CSV then filter yourself, the most powerful power or the main motivation for this tool is to generate a YAML file, which I aptly called **System-Softlist YAML** that contains a list of systems, softlists, metadata, etc. This file also acts as the blueprint for my [Launchbox MESS Curator Plugin] tool that can be used to readily import these system or titles as Platforms in Launchbox front end.

 ### Structure